NelsonAraoz/store-client/README.md

 ## Run project

-Make sure to have the API project running over the port 2999. open a console, then run `rake store::random_orders` this will stard the project displaying the products and toppings on the store, after that will genereta a 'x' number and will do random orders every x seconds
+Make sure to have the API project running over the port 2999.
+Open a console, then run `rake store::random_orders` this will start the project displaying the products and toppings on the store, after that will generet a 'x' number and will do random orders every x seconds

 ## Note